 Land managed by state agencies is often associated with specific management goals and objectives related to the property’s acquisition and Landlord policies, often including uses such as recreation and wildlife habitat, and are usually defined in the comprehensive RMP.
-When grazing management is used as a tool there are generally additional goals and objectives that range from habitat enhancement to fire fuel reduction.
+When grazing management is used as a tool there are generally additional goals and objectives that range from habitat enhancement to a reduction in fine fuels.
 The objectives should be clearly outlined in the MAP.
 These plans can range from simple to complex, but at the very least they should clearly outline the objectives of the management and how success of these objectives will be measured.
 The plan should define desired and expected grazing management results and the performance standards for each objective that can demonstrate compliance with and effectiveness of the plan.

-The primary focus of the MAP is to guide all parties to collaboratively develop a plan to best achieve stated conservation and sustainability goals.
+The primary focus of the MAP is to guide all Parties to collaboratively develop a plan to best achieve stated conservation and sustainability goals.
 The RMAC subcommittee strongly recommends that MAPs be developed by or in concert with a Certified Rangeland Manager (CRM) and with input from an experienced livestock manager, who has the experience necessary to determine the best strategy to achieve the state goals and objectives of the MAP.
 Engagement of a Certified Rangeland Manager is not required in all circumstances but is legally mandated in certain forested landscapes.
 See Chapter V. CERTIFIED RANGELAND MANAGERS for more information on the importance of utilizing a CRM to develop MAPs and other grazing recommendations.
 Additionally, ensuring the Grazing Operator has some flexibility to decide how to graze the land to achieve the desired results—subject to the terms of the MAP and the Agreement—rather than requiring a specific grazing prescription, can be advantageous.
-Monitoring of a grazing prescription (such as on/off dates, numbers of livestock) is focused on compliance rather than on the desired results (such as habitat quality and fuel reduction in the special management areas).
+Monitoring of a grazing prescription (such as on/off dates, numbers of livestock) is focused on compliance rather than on the desired results.

 Purpose of the Management Action Plan (MAP)

 Management Action Plans are written as implementation plans for specific actions and activities identified to accomplish specific goals-oriented objectives, which are often stated in associated RMPs.
 In many cases, the MAP may take the form of supplemental California Environmental Quality Act (CEQA) documents which tier off existing RMPs, other types of land management plans, and documents with similar purposes.
 For the purposes of the State Lands Grazing Packet, the MAP will focus on the use of prescribed grazing but can include many other conservation or management activities based on the type of land and uses.
 Land use or environmental objectives can range from simple “vegetation reduction” for specific portions of the property to a more targeted reduction of specific plant canopies or species for the enhancement of wildlife habitat, minimization of fuels, trail maintenance, or other purposes.
-In the case of grazing, a state agency may need to establish an agreement with a Grazing Operator for the work (in the State Lands Grazing Packet, this is the Grazing Agreement, or ‘Agreement’).
-Such an agreement would be drafted to cover the legal aspects of the grazing arrangement and would reference the MAP to be implemented.
+In the case of grazing, a state agency may need to establish an Agreement with a Grazing Operator for the work (in the State Lands Grazing Packet, this is the Grazing Agreement, or ‘Agreement’).
+Such an Agreement would be drafted to cover the legal aspects of the grazing arrangement and would reference the MAP to be implemented.